Hip Replacement Surgery

 We perform many different surgeries on patient’s hips, including hip resurfacing, total hip replacements, minimally invasive hip replacements, partial hip replacements and revision of existing hip replacements.
 At One Healthcare we can book you in to see a specialist Orthopaedic knee surgeon for an initial consultation, usually within 48 hours.

 Private hip replacement surgery is available at One Ashford Hospital in Kent, making us ideally placed to see patients in Ashford, Maidstone, Canterbury, Folkestone, Dover and throughout Kent and the surrounding area.

 You can use your private medical insurance or pay for your Hip Replacement Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 Why One Healthcare

 - Modern purpose-built hospital opened in March 2016 (Ashford) December 2017 (Hatfield)

 - Fast access to diagnostics including MRI, X-ray and Ultrasound

 - Freshly prepared food